Multistakeholder Pledge: National health system inclusion

 Pledge description

-- Achieving inclusion in national health systems: Support to national health systems to facilitate inclusion of refugees through policy changes to advance on inclusion, supported by financial, material and capacity strengthening, to foster access to quality health services for refugees and host communities.
+Achieving inclusion in national health systems: Support to national health systems to facilitate inclusion of all refugees, other forcibly displaced and stateless people through policy changes to advance on inclusion, supported by financial, material and capacity strengthening, to foster equitable access to quality health services for refugees and host communities.

-It is envisioned that new and existing policies will be pre-matched by donors, IFIs, international organizations, UN, NGOs, and private sector with financial, technical or material support.
+It is expected that new and existing policies will be pre-matched by donors, international financial institutions, international organisations, UN, NGOs, academia and private sector with financial, technical or material support.

 Related pledges to match